Viscum album: Flavoring

 Mistletoe is an ingredient of biska, a pomace brandy-based liquor made in Istria.

-Alternative medicine
+Medicinal

-Mistletoe leaves and young twigs are used by herbalists, and preparations made from them are popular in Europe, especially in Germany, for attempting to treat circulatory and respiratory system problems.
+Mistletoe leaves and young twigs are used by herbalists and preparations made from them are popular in Europe, especially in Germany, for attempting to treat circulatory and respiratory system problems.
 Use of mistletoe extract in the treatment of cancer originated with Rudolf Steiner, the founder of Anthroposophy.

+Scientific research

-Although laboratory and animal experiments have suggested that mistletoe extract may affect the immune system and be able to kill some kinds of cancer cells, there is little evidence of its benefit to people with cancer.
+Although laboratory and animal experiments have suggested that mistletoe extract may affect the immune system and be able to kill some kinds of cancer cells, as of 2024, there is little evidence of its benefit to people with cancer.
+However, more pharmaceutical research on mistletoe is in progress.